Ekultek/Zeus-Scanner/README.md

 ### Installing

 To install Zeus you simply need to do the following:

  - **_(optional but highly advised)_** add sqlmap and nmap to your environment PATH by moving them to `/usr/bin` or by adding them to the PATH via terminal
+ - Clone the repository `git clone https://github.com/Ekultek/Zeus-Scanner.git`
+ - `cd` into zeus-scanner
- - Run `pip install requirements.txt`
+ - Run `pip install -r requirements.txt`
  - For your first run, run `sudo python zeus.py`

 This will install all the package requirements along with the gecko web driver